 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Nairobi air is currently 2 times above the WHO annual air quality guideline value
+PM2.5 concentration in Nairobi is currently 2.2 times the WHO annual air quality guideline value

 Good 46 US AQI